shubozhang/java-8-features/README.md

 #### 2.1.Map /Filter /Reduce
 * Mapping
-** The mapping step takes a List<Person> and returns a List<Integer>.
+    * The mapping step takes a List<Person> and returns a List<Integer>.
-** The size of both lists is the same.
+    * The size of both lists is the same.

 * Filtering
-** The filtering step takes a List<Integer> and return a List<Integer>.
+    * The filtering step takes a List<Integer> and return a List<Integer>.
-** But there some elements have been filtered out in the process.
+    * But there some elements have been filtered out in the process.

 * Reduce
-** This is the reduction step, equivalent to the SQL aggregation.
+    * This is the reduction step, equivalent to the SQL aggregation.

 #### 2.2 What is a Stream?
 It is a new concept, and not collection.
-2.2.1* Technical answer: a typed interface
+* Technical answer: a typed interface
-** An object on which one can define operations
+    * An object on which one can define operations
-** An object that does not hold any data
+    * An object that does not hold any data
 // this is just a rule, not forced by compliler.
-** An object that should not change the data it processes (multicore, visibility issue, atomic, volatile) ** An object able to process data in one pass
+    * An object that should not change the data a it processes (multicore, visibility issue, atomic, volatile)
+    * An object able to process data in one pass
-** An object optimized from the algorithm point of view, and able to process data in parallel.
+    * An object optimized from the algorithm point of view, and able to process data in parallel.

 ```java
 public interface Stream<T> extends BaseStream<T, Stream<T>>{}
 ```

-2.2* What does it do?
+2.2 What does it do?
 It gives ways to efficiently process large amounts of data... and also smaller ones.

-2.3* How efficient?
+2.3 How efficient?
-** In parallel, to leverage the computing power of multi-core CPUs.
+    * In parallel, to leverage the computing power of multi-core CPUs.
-** Pipelined, to avoid unnecessary intermediary computations.
+    * Pipelined, to avoid unnecessary intermediary computations.

-2.4* Why can't a Collection be a Stream?
+2.4 Why can't a Collection be a Stream?
 Because Stream is a new concept, and we don't want to change the way the Collection API works.

 * Build a Stream (many patterns)
-** forEach operation: return type is void
+    * forEach operation: return type is void
-** Chain consumer is the only way to have several consumers on a single stream, because forEach method does not return anything.
+    * Chain consumer is the only way to have several consumers on a single stream, because forEach method does not return anything.

 ```java
 List<Person> persons;